mrnold/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 * The conversion host instance must have an IPv4 address that is accessible from the destination OpenStack cloud.
 * The conversion host instance must have SSH enabled in the security rules.
-* The conversion host instance must be configured to use the same SSH key as the destination conversion host instance (see below).
+* The conversion host instance must be configured for key-based SSH access from the destination conversion host instance (see input arguments below).
 * The source VM must be shut down.
 If it is not already shut down, the wrapper will shut it down forcibly before proceeding with the transfer.
 * If the source VM is launched from a volume, there must be space in the